 Childless, Hall was survived by his widow and wife of 37 years, Eliza, who inherited an estate that was valued for probate at a staggering £2,915,513 – one of the largest left in Australia up to that time.
 Eliza was the elder daughter of George Kirk of South Yarra and a man who had been involved in pastoral partnerships with Richard Goldsbrough.
 She had never shared Walter’s passion for the Turf, but instead was a pious woman heavily involved with the Church of England who spent much of her time doing social work helping disadvantaged women and children.
 Having no children to inherit the estate and anxious to continue the spirit of philanthropy that had animated much of her life with her husband, Eliza Hall established a £1,000,000 charitable trust in 1911 after seeking advice and guidance from Richard Casey, a good friend of Walter’s, who had served on the boards of both Goldsbrough Mort and Mount Morgan Mines.

-I might mention in closing that one of Eliza Hall’s rare self-indulgences in those few short years left to her after Walter’s death was the purchase of a new-fangled 1912 Rolls Royce Silver Ghost.
-Just what the man who had done so much to expand the operations of coach and horses in Australia, and who took such pride in his own gleaming horse-drawn equipages, would have made of this development one can only conjecture.
+I might mention in closing that one rare self-indulgence of Eliza Hall in those few short years left to her after Walter’s death was the purchase of a new-fangled 1912 Rolls Royce Silver Ghost.
+Just what the man who had done so much to expand the operations of coach and horses in Australia, and who took such pride in his own gleaming horse-drawn equipage, would have made of this development one can only conjecture.
 However, it was clear by then that the lights of Cobb and Co were quickly dimming as a whole new force in horsepower began to stalk this wide brown land.
-Curiously enough, after the death of Eliza Hall, this particular Silver Ghost was to enjoy a vicarious relationship with the Turf in its own peculiar way when it ultimately became the property of the pastoralist Otway Falkiner, owner of David, the champion galloper of the 1920’s.
+Curiously enough, after the death of Eliza Hall, this particular Silver Ghost was to enjoy a vicarious relationship with the Turf in its own peculiar way when it ultimately became the property of the pastoralist Otway Falkiner, owner of David, the champion galloper of the 1920s.